 In 2013 alone, more than 1,000 new cases of lead poisoning were documented in New Hampshire – a number that’s far too high, considering the cumulative impact of more than 1,000 new cases each year, and considering the long-term consequences that can result from lead exposure.

-In addition to the potentially life-changing effects of lead poisoning for poisoned children and their families, the larger economic impacts are significant as well.
-In a July 2014 report, the NH Division of Public Health Services conservatively estimated that the 2013 cohort of New Hampshire 5-year-olds will experience a lifetime earnings loss of $240 million as a result of lead-related IQ loss.
+In addition to the potentially life-changing effects of lead poisoning for children and their families, the broader economic impacts are significant as well.
+In a July 2014 report, the New Hampshire Division of Public Health Services conservatively estimated that the 2013 cohort of New Hampshire 5-year-olds would experience a lifetime earnings loss of $240 million as a result of lead-related IQ loss.
 It also estimated annual costs associated with special education ($209,000), medical treatment ($178,000), and crime linked to exposure to lead ($8.9 million).
 As the report states: “Reducing lead exposure yields economic benefits by avoiding health care and special education costs and by preventing reductions in intelligence, academic achievement, future productivity, and violent crime behavior.”

 There are solutions

-As noted above, as a nation we’ve already taken significant steps to reduce lead poisoning.
-But there’s more to be done.
-From increasing the number of kids screened for lead poisoning, to policies that prevent poisonings from happening in the first place (a strong recommendation of the Centers for Disease Control), we must do a better job in New Hampshire and elsewhere in the region to protect our children’s health and future.
-In my next blog, I’ll discuss the challenge of screening more children, to ensure we better identify and protect kids who have been exposed to lead.
+As noted above, as a nation, we’ve already taken significant steps to reduce lead poisoning.
+But there’s more to be done, from increasing the number of kids screened to policies that prevent poisonings from happening in the first place (a strong recommendation of the Centers for Disease Control).
+We must do a better job in New Hampshire and elsewhere in the region to protect our children’s health and future.
+In my next blog, I’ll discuss the challenge of screening more children to ensure we better identify and protect kids who have been exposed to lead.

 This blog is the first in a series about childhood lead poisoning.
 Read the entire series here.